Face Ache – Rhyl school punk band (c2001), feat; Spikey Cat (drms). Later called Kneejerk.

 Andy Fatman – Andy Heywood, born 1968 in Penmaenmawr, name Fatman after being appointed sheriff of Rhyl.
 Founder of the Yassassin name partnering Neil Crud playing alternative dance & industrial music at The Bistro, Rhyl 1996-98, before going solo at the same venue for another year.
 Co-writer on the Sons of Selina track Our Glass.
 Fatman is the man who could say he was there at virtually every musical event in the latter history of North Wales.
 Use to write reviews for this website.
 Also app on Walton’s Records on BBC Radio Wales (Jun05).

-Fay Ray – Bangor band (formed 1980) feat ex-Hot Water members, Sheila Brook McCartney (voc) (later, Turnstone, now Babel), Owen Hughes (drms), John Lovering (gtr), Jeff Taylor (sax), with Tony Travis (bass).
-Worked with Nigel Gray (producer for the Police) and rel a 1980 Surrey Sound single Family Affairs (1980 on Surrey Sound) and LP ‘Contact You’ and single Heatwave (both 1982 on WEA).
+Fay Ray – Bangor band (formed 1980, orig called Fay Ray & The Rubbermen) feat ex-Hot Water members, Sheila Brook McCartney (voc) (later, Turnstone, now Babel), Owen Hughes (drms), John Lovering (gtr), Jeff Taylor (sax), with Tony Travis (bass).
+Worked with Nigel Gray (producer for The Police) and rel a 1980 Surrey Sound single Family Affairs (1980 on Surrey Sound) and LP ‘Contact You’ and single Heatwave (both 1982 on WEA).
 Were staples of the Tuesday Night Rock Nite at Plas Coch.
 Supported Killing Joke in London (29.05.80).
 John Lovering, a guitarist who looked like Robert Fripp, was last seen as a college lecturer in Bristol.
 Jeff still lives in Menai Bridge.
 Sheila McCartney now does voice coaching and theatre stuff, occasionally works with MASE and has run a small ladies choir The Bluebelles since 1995.
 Lovering is now Professor at Cardiff Uni and one time advisor to the Clinton administration (Eastern Europe expert).
 Owen ran Cob Records in Bangor.
 Reformed to play gig at Neuadd Ogwen, Bethesda (20.12.14) and subsequently have done so.

 FBF – Anglesey based prog-metal-funk band – 1994-95, featuring Dave P (voc,gtr), Dean (bass) (ex-Just for the Halibut), Duncan Black (gtr), Dan Alexander (gtr), (also played for Fubar, Mucus, Skink, Nexxus Empire, Lullaby For A Unicorn) and Chris ‘Squirrel’ Jones (drms) (also Red, Mucus, Y Profiad).
 Band used to play space-rock, punk, heavy metal and Prince-type music.
 One demo recorded, of which the finest moment is a cover of The Ace of Spades.
 After necking copious amounts of narcotics, Dean improvised the lyrics – Duncan says, ‘We didn’t think Dean’s song How many coppers can you kill with a letter bomb? was fit for public consumption.
 The recording’s pretty funny though.
 FBF stands for something pretty offensive – I can’t bring myself to tell you what it means.’
 FBF played 3 or 4 gigs in North Wales, before fizzling out in 1995.